batnyam/ng-es6-skeleton/README.md

 # Angular 1.X ES6 Skeleton
-This repo provides a basic Angular 1.X skeleton, using the ES6+ syntax and Webpack for bundling and development tools.
+This repo provides a basic Angular 1.X skeleton, using Bootstrap 4 for styling, ESlint for JavaScript linting, the ES6+ syntax and Webpack for bundling and development tools.

 ##### The Application Structure